Mr Bumble, where are you when we need you.

 God forbid someone would resist a burglar, perhaps even injure him.
 It’s the house owner who’ll go to prison, not the brutal criminal.
 The spivocrats know which side their bread is buttered.

 The old man must have resisted.
 I’m sure it wasn’t the thought of losing his TV that made him so obstreperous.
 It was probably a sense of injustice: he started from very humble beginnings, worked hard every day of his life to make a good life for his family and to be able to afford a few expensive trinkets.

 And now he was supposed to hand them over meekly to some worthless scum who has never worked a day in his life.
 The law offered him little protection, so he had to protect himself.
 And he died for it.

 Since the burglary had ‘gone wrong’, as opposed to just right, the police actually caught the murderer.
 ‘He’s a 19-year-old south European,’ was how Mark described him.
 He didn’t specify the exact origin, but – call me a bigot and report me to our thought police – I’d bet a small sum the murderer is more likely to be Rumanian or Bulgarian than French or Italian.
 Nothing wrong about those people of course – the law, which is to say the EU law, says all are equally welcome.

 You know what Mr Bumble would say about our laws, domestic or foreign-imposed, so I shan’t repeat it.
-Mr Shelby, RIP.
+Mr Griffiths at Shelby Motors, RIP.